georgringer/crowdin/README.md

 # TYPO3 Extension `crowdin`

-This extensions integrates the inplace editing of Crowdin into TYPO3.
+This extensions integrates the in-context editing of Crowdin into TYPO3.
 Using this features makes it fast and simple to add translations of XLF files used in the backend.

 ![In-Context Localization](Resources/Public/Screenshots/crowdin-inline-localization.png)

 **Important:** This extensions can **not** be used to translate content but "static" translations saved in `xlf` files.

 ## 1. Install